 For The City

-Bring gospel-centered change to our city
+Bringing gospel-centered change to our city

 P1218940-1

-Homelessness & Economic Needs
+Homelessness and Economic Needs

 Why we partner: The Bible teaches that every person is uniquely created in the image of God (Gen 1:27), making them worthy of our utmost respect and honor.
 God demonstrates a special concern for those who are economically disadvantaged or struggling.
 In the Old Testament, God provided special provisions for the poor, commanding his people to leave some of the gleanings of the harvest “for the poor and for the sojourner” (Lev 19:9-10).
 God’s heart for the poor is so great that Proverbs tells us, “Whoever oppresses a poor man insults his Maker, but he who is generous to the needy honors him” (Prov 14:31)